• 10,660 Reviews

 The first is quick and easy, with the second needing a bit more work but giving you a feeding station that will last for years.

-Quick and Easy Hedgehog Feeding Station - Step-by-Step Instructions.
+Quick and Easy Hedgehog Feeding Station - Step-by-Step Instructions

-You can build a basic hedgehog feeding station from items you probably have around the house and garden quickly, easily and for free.
+You can build a basic hedgehog feeding station from items you probably have around the house and garden quickly, easily, and for free.

 The station we are going to build now will do the job of giving your hogs a safe place to feed, protected from cats and foxes.
 It will last a few months at least and give you time to think about whether you would like to invest in a more permanent option.
+Learn more about stopping cats from eating hedgehog food.

 Tools